Blog

 Common categories of developer utilities

-• JSON formatting and validation
+- • JSON formatting and validation with JSON Formatter and JSON Validator

-• Regex testing
+- • Regex testing with Regex Tester

-• Timestamp conversion
+- • Timestamp conversion with Timestamp Converter

-• Identifier generation
+- • Identifier generation with UUID Generator

 How to choose the right tool for a workflow

-• Do not treat encoding as security
+- • Do not confuse encoding with security

 Conclusion